Creating accessible audio guides: A guide

 How can audio guides be made accessible?
 For example, you can use audio guides to offer videos in sign language, as well as audio tours in simple language or with audio descriptions for visually impaired visitors.

-Visually impaired people in particular often know how to use their smartphone and the VoiceOver function on iOS and TalkBack on Android.
-The Audio-Cult web app specializes in optimally supporting these features in all browsers.
-It should work simply and intuitively so that everyone can make the best use of their own device.
-Together with the transcript function - for example for people with hearing impairments or deafness - we offer an accessible museum guide solution as standard.
+People living with visual impairments, in particular, often know exactly how to use their smartphones and the VoiceOver feature on iOS and TalkBack on Android.
+The web app from Wonnder (formerly Audio-Cult) is designed to provide optimal support for these features across all browsers.
+It is intended to be simple and intuitive, so that everyone can make the most of their own device.
+Combined with the transcript feature—for example, for people who are hard of hearing or deaf—we offer an accessible museum guide solution as standard.

 VoiceOver is a gesture-controlled function for reading screen contents aloud.